felixwongong/cactus/README.md

 ## Performance

-LLama.cpp is the fastest of the older frameworks, so we benchmark against llama.cpp on Qwen3-INT8-0.6B
+LLama.cpp is the fastest possible alternative, so we benchmark against llama.cpp on Qwen3-INT8-0.6B

 | Framework | Configuration | iPhone 13 Pro | Pixel 6a
 |-----------|--------------|------------------------|---------------|